folbricht/desync/README.md

 - Support for catar file (unpack) exists, but ignores XAttr, SELinux, ACLs and FCAPs that may be present

 ### Subcommands
 - `extract`      - build a blob from an index file
 - `verify`       - verify the integrity of a local store
 - `list-chunks`  - list all chunk IDs contained in an index file
 - `cache`        - populate a cache from index files without writing to a blob
 - `chop`         - split a blob according to an existing caibx and store the chunks in a local store
 - `pull`         - serve chunks using the casync protocol over stdin/stdout.
 Set `CASYNC_REMOTE_PATH=desync` on the client to use it.
 - `untar`        - unpack a catar file
 - `prune`        - remove unreferenced chunks from a local store.
 Use with caution, can lead to data loss.
+- `chunk-server` - start a chunk server that serves chunks via HTTP

 ### Options (not all apply to all commands)
 - `-s <store>` Location of the chunk store, can be local directory or a URL like ssh://hostname/path/to/store.
 Multiple stores can be specified, they'll be queried for chunks in the same order.
 The `verify` command only supports one, local store.
 - `-c <store>` Location of a *local* chunk store to be used as cache.
 Needs to be writable.
 - `-n <int>` Number of concurrent download jobs and ssh sessions to the chunk store.
 - `-r` Repair a local cache by removing invalid chunks.
 Only valid for the `verify` command.
+- `-y` Answer with `yes` when asked for confirmation.
+Only supported by the `prune` command.
+- `-l` Listening address for the HTTP chunk server.
+Only supported by the `chunk-server` command.

 ### Environment variables
 - `CASYNC_SSH_PATH` overrides the default "ssh" with a command to run when connecting to the remove chunk store